 A few weeks ago, I sat down with Nadine Mabiola, the founder and CEO of the Kinshasa, DR Congo based food brand Le Choix de Nadine for an extensive interview.
 No holds barred: we travelled across her three professional careers, across three continents, and went through the multiple booms and busts that marked her entrepreneurial journey.
-An extract of the interview is to feature in my upcoming article on Medium.

 Kenya will have 72 malls and Morocco about 40 in just a few years!
 If there are just a handful of places on earth, where malls are set for growth, then Africa is among them.